Baredolf/ST2MasterGit/README.md

+This is a fork of a fork of a fork of a fork, Many things need changing to make it its own, Please be patient as updates roll out and things change - Most of the information below is for the MAIN shiptest server but can still be used here
+- Baredolf is NOT an admin/coder/lead for the main shiptest and has no property rights to anything within these files, please do not ask for individual rights as the majority is claimed under goonstations free-usage claim

 # Shiptest Codebase

 [![Checks](https://github.com/shiptest-ss13/Shiptest/workflows/Checks/badge.svg)](https://github.com/shiptest-ss13/Shiptest/actions/workflows/ci_suite.yml) [![Percentage of issues still open](http://isitmaintained.com/badge/open/shiptest-ss13/Shiptest.svg)](https://isitmaintained.com/project/shiptest-ss13/Shiptest "Percentage of issues still open") [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/shiptest-ss13/Shiptest.svg)](https://isitmaintained.com/project/shiptest-ss13/Shiptest "Average time to resolve an issue") [![GitHub issues](https://img.shields.io/github/issues/shiptest-ss13/Shiptest)](https://github.com/shiptest-ss13/Shiptest/issues) ![GitHub top language](https://img.shields.io/github/languages/top/shiptest-ss13/Shiptest)